CalorieWise-Team/CalorieWise/Machine Learning/README.md

 ])

 The model architecture using transfer learning with a pre-trained VGG16 model as a feature extractor, combined with custom layers for classification.
 Below is a brief explanation for our Image Classification Model Architecture:

+- Base Model: VGG16
+    - Weights: Pre-trained on ImageNet.
+    - Top Layers: Excluded.
+    - Input Shape: (224, 224, 3), matching the input image dimensions.
+    - Purpose: Acts as a powerful feature extractor, leveraging its learned convolutional filters.

+- Custom Layers

+    - Flatten Layer: Converts the 3D feature maps from the VGG16 model into a 1D feature vector.
+    - Dense Layer:
+          - Units: 512 neurons.
+          - Activation: ReLU (Rectified Linear Unit).
+          - Regularization: L2 regularization with a penalty factor of 0.001 to prevent overfitting.
+    - Dropout Layer:
+          - Rate: 0.6, dropping 60% of the units to further mitigate overfitting.
+    - Output Dense Layer:
+          - Units: Equal to the number of classes in the train_dataset.
+          - Activation: Softmax, providing probabilities for each class.